bison--/DICraft/README.md

     python DICraft.py savefile=roflcopter.sav

-From here you can save your work with F5 or export it for 3D-Printing with F6
+From here you can save your work with F5 or export it for 3D printing with F6.

 ## Configuration